-It is vital that all fire alarms are taken seriously, and you are expected to leave the building during a fire alarm.
-You must remain outside the building until such time as the Department of Public Safety or Facilities personnel indicate that it is safe to re-enter the building.
+It is vital that all fire alarms are taken seriously and you are expected to leave the building during a fire alarm.
+You must remain outside the building until such time as Department of Public Safety or Facilities personnel indicate that it is safe to re-enter the building.

-Your Resident Advisor or House and Apartment Manager will have information on proper procedures for evacuating the building during a fire alarm.
+Your RA or House and Apartment Manager will have information on proper procedures for evacuating the building during a fire alarm.
 Failure to leave the building during a fire alarm may result in fine or disciplinary proceedings.
-Fire drills will be held during the semester and are coordinated by Residence Life and Housing and the Department of Public Safety.
+Fire drills will be held during the semester and are sponsored by the Office of Campus Life and the Department of Public Safety.